Home » How To » Must-Know: 06 Ways to Open Device Manager on Windows

 Win-x-menu-device-manager-271120

-3. Run command to open the Device Manager
+3. Use the Run Command to Launch the Device Manager Tool

-Being a control panel applet, the Device Manager has a dedicated run command to open it.
-All you have to do is execute it in the Run window and the Device Manager will open.
+Being a very important system tool, the Device Manager has a dedicated Run command to open it.
+All you have to do is execute it in the Run dialog and the Device Manager will open.
+Here’s how.

-First, press the “Windows Key + R” shortcut to open the Run dialog box.
-You can also search for “Run” in the Start menu.
-In the run dialog box, type “devmgmt.msc” in the blank field and click the “Ok” button.
+First, press the “Windows Key + R” shortcut to open the Run dialog.
+Or, you can also search for “Run” in the Start menu and open it from there.
+Type “devmgmt.msc” in the Run dialog and click the “OK” button.
+This action instantly opens the Device Manager.

 Device-manager-run-command-271120

-The new Windows 10 Settings app has a link to open the Device Manager.
-However, it is hidden pretty deep and not that easy to find.
+Whether you are using Windows 10 or Windows 11, the Settings app has an option in it to quickly open the Device Manager.
+It is often hard to find and use.
 That being said, it is fairly easy once you know where to find it.
+Here’s how.

 Device-manager-in-settings-271120

-Like with any tool or application in Windows, you can execute a command to open the Device Manager.
-This is particularly helpful if you are creating a custom script that automatically opens the Device Manager on script execution.
+Like with any tool or application in Windows, you can execute a command in the Command Prompt or PowerShell window to open the Device Manager.
+This is particularly helpful for creating custom scripts.

 Device-manager-command-271120